Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 are things a person sees, hears, feels, tastes, or smells that seem real but are not.
 Psychiatric hallucinations are caused by a mental condition such as schizophrenia.
 As hallucinations worsen, the person may have mood swings or depression.
-He may develop rapid speech or trouble speaking clearly.
-His thoughts may ramble, or he may be restless.
-He may not know where he is or people who should be familiar to him.
+He or she may develop rapid speech or trouble speaking clearly.
+The person's thoughts may ramble, or he or she may be restless.
+The person may not know where he or she is or people who should be familiar to him or her.

 Types of psychiatric hallucinations:

 - Auditory means hearing things, such as music, buzzing, or ringing.
 The person may hear voices even though no one else is in the room.
-The voices may say negative things about the person or tell him to harm himself or others.
-He may try to respond to the voices, or he may feel he has to follow their commands.
+The voices may say negative things about the person or tell him or her to harm himself or herself, or others.
+He or she may try to respond to the voices or feel he or she has to follow their commands.

 - Tactile means feeling things, such as an object that is not real.
-The person may feel like something is touching him or is crawling on or in his skin.
-He may also feel that his body is being cut or torn.
-He may feel like something is in a body part, such as his stomach, even though tests show nothing is there.
+The person may feel like something is touching him or her or is crawling on or in his or her skin.
+He or she may also feel that his or her body is being cut or torn.
+He or she may feel like something is in a body part, such as his or her stomach, even though tests show nothing is there.

 - Gustatory means tasting things that are not real.
-The person may taste something even when his mouth is empty.
-His food may taste rotten or sour to him even though others eating the same food think it tastes fine.
+The person may taste something even when his or her mouth is empty.
+Food may taste rotten or sour to him or her even though others eating the same food think it tastes fine.

 Call 911 for any of the following:

-- The person says he wants to harm himself or someone else.
+- The person says he or she wants to harm himself or herself, or someone else.

-- The person seems to hear or says he hears voices telling to harm himself or someone else.
+- The person seems to hear or says he or she hears voices telling him or her to harm himself or herself, or someone else.

 - The person has a seizure.